openspending/osep/osep-01.md

 updated: 22 December 2014
 accepted: 21 February 2015
-authors: [Rufus Pollock, Tryggvi Björgvinsson]
+authors: [Rufus Pollock, Tryggvi Björgvinsson] redirect from: "/01-approach-and-architecture-of-openspending.html"
-redirect_from: "/01-approach-and-architecture-of-openspending.html"
 ---

+## Overview

 This document represents reflections and a proposal that distil understanding (and thoughts) on where OpenSpending should be going in terms of approach and architecture.

-## Purpose and Approach
+## Background

-Single statement summary:
+To properly understand the specific proposal of this OSEP is important to understand that it reflects an underlying "philosophy" as to how OpenSpending as a whole should work.
+The single statement summary for this would be:

 > We want to centralize data but decentralize "presentation" ("views")

-By "presentation" (views) I mean presentations of that data to people in the broadest sense - it could be a visualization and discussion in a news article or a dedicated site like Where Does My Money Go.
+By "presentation" (views) we mean presentations of that data to people in the broadest sense - it could be a visualization and discussion in a news article or a dedicated site like Where Does My Money Go.